StarOfService/carbon/docs/get_started.md

 ```

 ### Summary
-As we just showed, Carbon allows to operate (build, distribute and install) with your application and kubernetes manifest as a single package.
-Now you are able to build a Carbon package, assign version, test a specific version and be sure that when you will be installing the package to your production evnironment, it will be absolutely the same package (with the same application code and kubernetes manifests) which was tested before.
+As we just showed, Carbon allows operating (build, distribute and install) with your application and Kubernetes manifest as a single package.
+Now you are able to build a Carbon package, assign version, test a specific version and be sure that when you will be installing the package to your production environment, it will be absolutely the same package (with the same application code and kubernetes manifests) which was tested before.

 If you want to learn more details about its features and how to build a Carbon package, please return to the [documentation index](../README.md) and check pages dedicated to different aspects of the current tool.